apache/arrow/docs/source/developers/python.rst

 ===================

 .. warning::
    Building on Windows is currently broken.
-The issue is being worked on under the `Github PR #5247<https://github.com/apache/arrow/pull/5247>`.
+The issue is being worked on under the `Github PR #5247 <https://github.com/apache/arrow/pull/5247>`_.

-Building on Windows requires one of the following
+Building on Windows requires one of the following compilers to be installed:

-- `Build Tools for Visual Studio 2017<https://download.visualstudio.microsoft.com/download/pr/3e542575-929e-4297-b6c6-bef34d0ee648/639c868e1219c651793aff537a1d3b77/vs_buildtools.exe`_
+- `Build Tools for Visual Studio 2017 <https://download.visualstudio.microsoft.com/download/pr/3e542575-929e-4297-b6c6-bef34d0ee648/639c868e1219c651793aff537a1d3b77/vs_buildtools.exe>`_
-- `Microsoft Build Tools 2015<http://download.microsoft.com/download/5/F/7/5F7ACAEB-8363-451F-9425-68A90F98B238/visualcppbuildtools_full.exe`_, or
+- `Microsoft Build Tools 2015 <http://download.microsoft.com/download/5/F/7/5F7ACAEB-8363-451F-9425-68A90F98B238/visualcppbuildtools_full.exe>`_, or
 - Visual Studio 2015
 - Visual Studio 2017

-to be installed.

 During the setup of Build Tools ensure at least one Windows SDK is selected.

-Visual Studio 2019 and it's build tools are currently not supported.
+Visual Studio 2019 and its build tools are currently not supported.

 We bootstrap a conda environment similar to above, but skipping some of the Linux/macOS-only packages: